Life Racing Engines: 1990 season

 Bruno Giacomelli, an Italian veteran who had last raced in Formula One in 1983, was then signed by the team.
 Giacomelli was an attractive proposition as he had recent experience of Formula 1 cars in his role as test driver for Leyton House Racing and good contacts with Engine Developments, who designed and manufactured the Judd Formula 1 engines.
 The most laps made by the car during pre-qualifying was twenty-two in Silverstone.
 At the 1990 San Marino Grand Prix Giacomelli said that he was scared he might be struck from behind as his car was so slow.
-At the pre-qualifying sessions for that race, Giacomelli completed his run with a gap of nearly six minutes to the second slowest time.
-For the Portuguese Grand Prix, the team replaced their own engine with the more conventional Judd CV V8, but then found that the engine cover did not fit; it flew off the car on its first lap of Estoril.
-They withdrew before the final two Grands Prix.
+In the pre-qualifying sessions for that race, Giacomelli apparently finished his run with an almost six-minute gap to the second slowest time, as his car broke down at the end of the pit lane on the out lap, and the car's transponder was left switched on, resulting in it being timed while being towed.
+For the Portuguese Grand Prix, the team replaced its original W12 engine with the more conventional Judd CV V8, an enormous undertaking completed in under three weeks by a minuscule and chronically underfunded company.
+The car successfully began the pre-qualifying round, however, on its first lap at Estoril, the engine cover came loose and flew off.
+The last appearance of the car was at Jerez for the Spanish GP.
+Subsequently, the team opted to withdraw before the final two Grands Prix.

-The race team usually consisted of only nine people: the racing driver; Sergio Barbasio (team manager); Franco Scapini (test driver); Francesca Papa (Ernesto Vita's wife); Maurizio Ferrari (engineer); Emilio Gabrielli (truckie and mechanic); and the three mechanics, Heinz Willi Mueller, Olivier Piazzi and Luca Cassoni.
+The race team usually consisted of only nine people: the racing driver; Sergio Barbasio (team manager); Franco Scapini (test driver); Francesca Papa (Ernesto Vita's wife); Maurizio Ferrari (engineer); Emilio Gabrielli (truckie and mechanic); and the three mechanics: chief mechanic Oliver Piazzi, Heinz Willi Mueller and Luca Cassoni.

 After Formula One

-The single Life L190 was fully restored in 2009 and ran at the 2009 Goodwood Festival of Speed with its original W12 engine back in place.
+The Life L190 which took part in the 1990 Formula One World Championship was fully restored in 2009 by Oliver Piazzi and ran at the 2009 Goodwood Festival of Speed with its original W12 engine back in place.
 It made two successful attempts at completing the Goodwood hill climb, driven by Arturo Merzario, and Lorenzo Prandina, who at that time was the owner of the car.